kjd/coen/README.md

 Please help us to improve it.
 Install `diffoscope` https://diffoscope.org/

+Then, download the image from
+https://drive.google.com/open?id=1h5GecpixjUyH_gLQBkB3Ja-VAxFyQ60w
-And then download the image from https://drive.google.com/open?id=1h5GecpixjUyH_gLQBkB3Ja-VAxFyQ60w and compare it with your image:
+and compare it with your image executing the following command:

 ```
 diffoscope \